 - Freeze extra for later – Chances are you won’t eat all 12 scones in one sitting.
 Be sure to freeze or share the extra scones to save time as well as avoid food waste.

 More Great Blueberry Recipes

 - ¾ cup granulated sugar plus extra for sprinkling

 - ¾ cup butter cut into cubes (1 ½ sticks)

 - 1 ½ cup half and half plus extra for brushing

 - 1 lemon, zested

 - Preheat the oven to 375 degrees.
 Line a baking sheet with parchment paper or a silpat baking mat.

 - In a large mixing bowl combine the flour, sugar, baking powder, baking soda, and salt.
 Cut in the butter with a pastry blender.
 Or use the food processor in batches to cut in the butter quickly.
 Gently mix in the half and half, just until mixed.
-Fold in the berries.
+Fold in the berries and lemon zest.